eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="at2-pt2-ci" %}

 I also did an analysis of the difference between Approval Top-2 and Plurality Top-2 when we vary the number of candidates.
 The idea is that for 6 candidates, the two may have similar performance, but vote splitting would become more of a problem for choose-one as the number of candidates increases.
-Under ideal conditions, AT2 stays fairly consistent, while PT2 declines rather quickly.
-This generally maintains in mild friction, but the gap is not as large.
-Under moderate and heavy friction, however, the difference is less clear-cut.
-There does not seem to be a persistent difference between the two systems.
+Under ideal conditions, AT2 stays fairly consistent, while PT2 declines rather quickly, and Approval Top-2 is substantially better than Plurality Top-2.

+This edge declines under friction and is not robust.
+However, it seems that there is no evidence that Plurality Top-2 is better than Approval Top-2 under any scenario.

 {% proof Expand to see the candidate sweep analysis %}
 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="at2-pt2-candidate-sweep" %}